Piri Reis: Early life and piracy

-Barbary corsairs led by Kemal Reis continued to threaten European maritime traffic after the Fall of Granada.
-Piri Reis wrote that they "sailed on the Mediterranean and fought the enemies of our religion mercilessly."
-During the winters, he and his uncle took shelter in harbors on the Barbary Coast in North Africa, including Béjaïa in modern-day Algeria.
-For six summers from 1488 to 1493, they conducted raids along the coasts of Spain, Southern France, Corsica, Sardinia, and Sicily.
+By the end of 1487, Málaga fell to the combined Catholic armies.
+Barbary corsairs based in northern Africa and led by Kemal Reis continued to threaten European maritime traffic.
+Corsairs differed from typical privateers because they operated outside a defined time of war.
+The perpetual Holy War in the Mediterranean gave them an indefinite license.
+Piri Reis described himself and his uncle as "sea gazis".
+He wrote: "We sailed on the Mediterranean and fought the enemies of our religion mercilessly."
+During the winters, they took shelter in harbors along the Barbary Coast of North Africa, including Béjaïa and Annaba in present-day Algeria.
+For six years, they sailed north to raid the coasts of Spain and France, as well as the islands lying between Europe and Africa: Corsica, Sardinia, Sicily, and the Balearics.